 When people think of smart thermostats, the Nest Learning Thermostat is what typically comes to mind.
 But shoppers at the hardware store now have choices as a lineup of lesser-known competitors have hit the shelf recently.
 When the time comes for you to buy a smart thermostat, don’t overlook the Ecobee4.
-With an interesting array of features — including a built-in speaker and mic to embed Amazon Alexa or Google Assistant into your HVAC controller — as well as great temperature control capabilities, this product is literally bringing the heat.
+With an interesting array of features — including a built-in speaker and mic that embeds Amazon Alexa or Google Assistant into your HVAC controller — as well as great temperature control capabilities, this product is literally bringing the heat.
 Learn what it was like to live with in our Ecobee4 review.

 Out of the box

 Ecobee’s latest smart thermostat costs $249 and comes with one remote sensor, though there are more expensive bundles that come with more wireless satellites.
 You also can buy them separately.
 These sensors, which can measure temperature, humidity, occupancy, and proximity, may be the smartest thing about the Ecobee, and we highly recommend using more than one.
 Their ability to gather information in multiple rooms greatly adds to the accuracy and efficiency of this smart thermostat.

 For us, installation of the Ecobee4 was relatively painless; that’s partly because of our familiarity with the Ecobee3, which has a slightly different footprint on the wall but a similar wiring layout.
 Whether you’re familiar with Ecobee products or not, this model is easy for most people to install.